-The direct tax code (DTC) will be aimed at simplifying and modernising the existing direct tax law i.e. the Income-tax Act, 1961.
+The direct tax code (DTC) will be aimed at simplifying and modernising the existing direct tax law i.e. the Income Tax Act, 1961.
 The DTC will also be in-line with the global standards making the taxation simpler for both residents and non-resident taxpayers.
-In this article, we will explain in detail the expectations and differences between the DTC and the Income-tax Act.
+In this article, we will explain in detail the expectations and differences between the DTC and the Income Tax Act.

-- The Income Tax Act 2025 will come into effect from 1st April 2026 and will be applicable for FY 2026-27 and onwards.
+The Income Tax Act 2025 will be effective from 1st April 2026, replacing the decade old Income Tax Act, 1961.
+The Income Tax Act, 2025 will be applicable from FY 2026-27 onwards.

 The Direct Tax Code aims to simplify, streamline, and standardise the existing complex income tax laws for everyone.
 The government intends to increase the number of taxpayers contributing to the income tax and hence wants to simplify the tax laws for the enhancing their participation.
 The primary goal is to make the compliance easier for all the taxpayers.